 Overall, MIGS procedures have been touted as safer than our traditional trabeculectomy or tube shunt surgeries.
-This is because they do not have some of the associated complications from trabeculectomy and tube shunt procedures, such as low eye pressure (hypotony) and bleb infection.
+This is because they do not have some of the associated complications (or have less risk) from trabeculectomy and tube shunt procedures, such as low eye pressure (hypotony) and bleb infection.
 However, doctors do not yet have long-term safety or effectiveness data.
-Currently, there are also no randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.
+Currently, there are also no completed randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.

 Shorter Surgery Time

 Many of the MIGS procedures involve implantation of small devices.
 MIGS procedures are generally faster than trabeculectomy and tube shunt surgeries, and shortened surgical time can be very important for the safety of the patient.
-Many MIGS procedures are combined with cataract surgery, adding a short amount of time to the total surgical procedure.
+Most any MIGS procedures are combined with cataract surgery, adding a short amount of time to the total surgical procedure.
 This is an important point to understand as well, since many clinical trials will compare a MIGS procedure combined with cataract surgery to cataract surgery alone.
 And indeed, cataract surgery alone has been shown to lower eye pressure to a small degree.

 Lowering of Eye Pressure

-Lastly, an important point is that the majority of MIGS procedures are safer than trabeculectomy, but they are also not as effective in lowering eye pressure.
-The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15).
+Lastly, an important point is that although the majority of MIGS procedures are safer than trabeculectomy, but they are also not as effective in lowering eye pressure.
+The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15 mmHg).
 Many ophthalmologists do not think MIGS procedures are appropriate for patients who have advanced glaucoma and need much lower eye pressures.